 The inspiration for this party comes from the NBC game show “Minute to Win It“… and if you have never had a chance to see this show- I’ll summarize it for you.
 Contestants are given challenges (involving common household items) to complete in 60 seconds to win ever-increasing prize money.
 So the first challenge will be the easiest one and they continue to ramp up in difficulty as contestants work their way up to the ultimate $1 million prize.
-But the best part, the challenges are funny, and can easily be replicated at home!
-If you go out to NBC’s Minute to Win It website, they provide all of the details for many of the games they feature on the TV show, including the “Blueprint” videos they use on air to show the contestants how the challenges work.
+But the best part, the challenges are fun (and funny!), and can easily be replicated at home- for your very own Minute to Win It Birthday Party!

 This party is so much fun and such a success at our home, that we have actually hosted it 3 different times for 3 of our sons’ birthday parties!
 In each case, the party was a sleepover party, and we conducted the “Minute to Win It” portion of the party for about 90 minutes, right after we served dinner.